Olivia Cox: Where is Kelli Bordeaux's Sister Now?

 Olivia Cox is a Mother of Five Today

 When Kelli Bordeaux’s remains were found on May 14, 2014, Olivia Cox was in Florida.
-She traveled to North Carolina to handle the legalities and thanked David Marshburn, who had remained persistent with the case when no one else saw hope.
-Speaking to the press, Olivia described the moment as “bittersweet”—it wasn’t the answer she had hoped for, but it provided the closure she and her family had been seeking.
+She immediately traveled to North Carolina to handle the legalities and thanked David Marshburn, who had remained persistent with the case when no one else saw hope.
+Speaking to the press, Olivia described the moment as “bittersweet” — it wasn’t the answer she had hoped for, but it provided the closure she and her family had been seeking.